bianjiang/tweetf0rm/README.md

+#### Updates

+* 7/2/2015: If you need `geocode` Twitter users (e.g., figure out where the user is from based on the `location` string in their profile), you can take a look at this [TwitterUserGeocoder](https://github.com/bianjiang/twitter-user-geocoder)
+* 7/2/2015: I've developed another set of scripts (without using `redis`) with different but similar use cases.
+Specifically, my use case requires me to 1) track a set of keywords; and 2) track a set of users.
+The new scripts, for example, will keep pulling in new tweets if you provide a set of seed user ids.
+It's not in the state that can be released yet, but email me if you are interested in that.
-*I haven't been updating this for a while, but I just setup a EC2 instance and tested this.
+* Older: I haven't been updating this for a while, but I just setup a EC2 instance and tested this.
 Looks like most of the things are still working fine.
 I have some new research needs myself, so I might update this more frequently in the next few months.
 But, in general, I would be happy to take requests to add specific functionalities, merge pull requests, and even requests for specific datasets.
 Just make a ticket ;)*

 tweetf0rm